kevinmel2000/monorepo/README.md

 This is an example and experiment of Go microservice and how we use `circleci`/`drone.io` to handle multiple Go service in single repository.

+The case is there are about 30 engineers that is working in a team and this type of repository and we have various products/services to do and maintain.
+What being made here is probably a bit spohisticated, because we need to maintain the ecosystem around the repo.

-All critics and feedbacks is much appreciated.
+Open to discussions and all critics + feedbacks is much appreciated.

 | CI | Status |
 | ---- | ----------- |